 - S, T, U, V, W, X, Y, Z – light yellow or brown

-Though the white color diamonds are the most popular, there are more rare diamonds that have strong “other” colors which are known as fancy diamonds.
+White color diamonds are the most popular.
+Yet, there are more rare diamonds that have strong “other” color hue called fancy diamonds.
 The hues of these diamonds can compete with any color gemstones.
-These diamonds come in different colors including very rare red, pink, canary yellow, blue and green and are all highly prized.
+These diamonds come in many different colors – red, pink, canary yellow, blue and green and are all prized.

 An important aspect of the allure of diamonds is the way they sparkle.
-The sparkle is a result of how a stone is cut – its symmetry, polish, durability, and proportion of its parts – which in turn, determines how light travels through the stone and back to your eye.
+Sparkle is a result of how good the stone’s cut grade is.
+The cut is base on the diamond’s symmetry, polish, durability, and proportion of its parts.
+Cut grade also determines how light travels through the diamond and back to your eye.

-Clarity is an indication of a diamond’s purity.
-Diamonds frequently have inclusions, or small flaws, air bubbles, scratches or other minerals inside the diamond.
+Clarity indentify a diamond’s purity.
+It is normal for diamonds to have inclusions, small flaws, scratches or other minerals.
 The less inclusions a diamond has, the more valuable and beautiful it is.

 The scale for grading diamond’s clarity is:

-- Flawless – These diamonds do not have any inclusions and are considered to be perfect.
+- Flawless – These diamonds do not have any inclusions and considered to be perfect.